 Spiderlings should be fed a baby cricket or a flightless fruit fly twice a week.
 Juveniles should be fed one or two medium crickets every four to seven days.
 Adults should eat about seven large crickets or two B. dubia roaches every seven to ten days.
 Some owners choose to gut load the insects to ensure that the spider gets all the required nutrients.

 Pay attention to their abdomens and shift their diet accordingly if it’s getting too plump or skinny.
-Reduce portions and frequency if you’re overfeeding your TST, and increase them if you see their abdomens getting smaller.
+Reduce portions and frequency if you’re overfeeding your tarantula, and increase them if you see their abdomens getting smaller.

-Fun Facts About the Ornamental Baboon Tarantula
+Ornamental Baboon Tarantula Facts

 - Reginald Innes Pocock was the first to describe this species in 1899.